Housing Development

 The Brunswick Commons project is a mixture of affordable housing and permanent supportive housing.
 This is a County-sponsored project located within the City of Grass Valley.
 Brunswick Commons was completed in August of 2022 and provides 28-units of low-income housing (rent set at 30% of Nevada County’s average median income) and 12-units of Permanent Supportive Housing (PSH) for chronically homeless individuals with severe mental illness who are receiving supportive services from the County’s Department of Behavioral Health.
 Learn more about the Brunswick Commons project.

-The Lone Oak Senior Apartments project in Penn Valley is complete and provides 31 units of affordable housing to low income seniors.
+The Lone Oak Senior Apartments project in Penn Valley provides 31 units of affordable housing to low income seniors.
 Lone Oak is a project of the Regional Housing Authority.

 Nevada County acquired the Coach N Four Motel, located at 628 South Auburn Street in Grass Valley, for interim housing for homeless veterans and families with plans to remodel, update, and convert the motel into permanent housing.
 All units in the motel were converted to permanent housing in 2023 with tenants in all the units.
 The Coach N Four property was purchased with State Project Homekey funds.